 In rural areas, people grow herbs in their backyards.
 Oregano (pot marjoram) and pasaw (nalta jute) are often used as “hampol” (poultice) for coughs and fevers.
 The leaves are sterilized and fastened to the head with a cloth.
 The leaf extracts’ natural minerals are believed to contain healing properties are then absorbed directly by the body.

 When someone is running a fever, it’s common practice to cover him with a thick blanket to quicken perspiration.
 Sweating promotes the cooling down of the body, thus hastens recovery.
 As the sick person often feels cold, he’s also made to wear socks and/or jackets plus a thick blanket to do the trick.

-In a country where it’s hot (and only gets hotter) all year, minor illnesses like influenza, cough, rhinitis, and fever are no longer seasonal.
+In a country where it’s hot (and only gets hotter) all year, illnesses like influenza, cough, rhinitis, and fever are no longer seasonal.
 Getting sick takes a toll on the person’s body and his pockets, that’s why Filipinos turn to cheap alternatives.
 Despite the lack of scientific proof, a lot of people (even the younger generation) would vouch for them.